What is an orbit, anyway?

 All (ordinary) matter has its own gravity, which is just its attraction to all other matter.
-Weight is what we call the attraction of matter to Earth (or another body like the moon).
 A bucket of nails weighs more than a bucket of pegs because the earth pulls harder on it–because it has more mass crammed into the same space, and mass is what gravity pulls on.

 Crate up the bucket and launch it into space and it still has the same mass, so why does it float around and get nails into everything?
 It’s still being attracted to the earth, isn’t it?
 So where did all its weight go?

 To understand this, you need to understand inertia.
 Ever play air hockey ?
 Or ice hockey?
 Or knurling?
 Set the puck flying and it keeps going until it hits something.
 Give it a tap, and it creeps along until you reach out and hit it again, or till it strikes something, or till the slight friction against the table (or ice or lane) brings it to a stop.
 And once it stops, it’ll sit there till the cows tip over unless you go get it.
 Why?
 Because matter is lazy, that’s why.